 - B.A., Oregon State University

-- Introduction to the Study of Literature – LIT 250
+- Introduction to the Study of Literature, LIT 2050

 Experience in Field

-- Associate Professor of Literature and Film Studies, Point Loma Nazarene University, September 2009 – present
+- Professor of Film Studies, Point Loma Nazarene University, September 2009 – present

 Professional and Community Involvement